mfurlong64/rails-online-shop/doc/README.md

 - An admin can view the products index as a user
 - An admin can have an inventory view (Tabular with alternating colors)
 - The view will be reactive for mobile design

+ITERATION 3

+- A user can login as

 ## Potential User Story Additions